 - 1. Add the Office & Professional (O) land use designation to the GDP Land Use Designation Table (to support and be compatible with CVGP land use designations) - 2.
 Convert approximately 8.3 acres of designated multi-family and Mixed Use Commercial (MUC) within the village core to Office and Professional - 3.
-Convert the Mixed Use Commercial (MUC) site (mix of Commercial and Office uses) to Mixed Use (MU) (mix of retail commercial and residential uses) - Modify the boundaries of the Mixed Use (MU), Low Medium Village (LMV) and Medium (M) residential boundaries, correlating with the new neighborhood boundaries within Village 3 - 5.
-Adjust the distribution of residential dwelling units by category, while retaining the previous overall total dwelling units of 1,597 land uses within the villages and with adjacent communities.
+Convert the Mixed Use Commercial (MUC) site (mix of Commercial and Office uses) to Mixed Use (MU) (mix of retail commercial and residential uses) - 4.
+Modify the boundaries of the Mixed Use (MU), Low Medium Village (LMV) and Medium (M) residential boundaries, correlating with the new neighborhood boundaries within Village 3 - 5.
+Adjust the distribution of residential dwelling units by category, while retaining the previous overall total dwelling units of 1,597

+The proposed Project is designed in conformance with the Otay Ranch GDP.
+The organization of the land uses within the SPA area meets the GDP objectives of integration and compatibility of land uses within the villages and with adjacent communities.
 The SPA land use plan also supports GDP land use goals and objectives by providing a range of housing and employment opportunities.
 The plan continues to adhere to the GDP specific directives for Village 3 to include a business park and village core (composed of mixed use residential/commercial, office, school, neighborhood park, and residential land uses) and residential neighborhoods that offer a variety of housing styles and densities.